 Postdoctoral Fellowship Programs

-UCI offers multiple postdoctoral fellowships aimed at outstanding scholars who undertake research and creative activities related to inclusive excellence, diversity, and equal opportunity at the University of California.
+UC and UCI offer multiple postdoctoral fellowships aimed at outstanding scholars who undertake research and creative activities related to inclusive excellence, diversity, and equal opportunity at the University of California.
 All of these postdoctoral fellows are eligible for the UC Hiring Incentive.

 President’s Postdoctoral Fellowship Program (PPFP)